 • Broken fan belt.

-Electrical problems should be inspected quickly to stop a fire.
-If you detect burning plastic when your air conditioner is running, shut it off and contact us at 715-504-0533 right away.
+Electrical issues should be checked right away to prevent a fire.
+If you notice burning plastic when your air conditioner is on, switch it off and contact us at 715-504-0533 immediately.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there may be mold present inside your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold creates.
+A powerful ammonia odor means there could be mold flourishing in your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold makes.

 How to Repair It

 Mycotoxins are hazardous to your wellness.
-That’s why you should have a professional like Point Heating & Cooling look at your air conditioner and ductwork and clean it when needed.
+That’s why it’s important to have a specialist like Point Heating & Cooling check your air conditioner and ductwork and clean it when needed.

-Our Specialists Can Take Care of Weird Air Conditioner Smells Rapidly
+Our Pros Can Eliminate Weird Air Conditioner Smells Fast

-You deserve to be comfy in your residence and shouldn’t have an air conditioner that smells bad.
-When you are looking for relief from your smelly air conditioner, contact us at 715-504-0533.
-We’ll figure out the problem quickly and take care of it at a fair price.
+You deserve to be comfortable in your house and shouldn’t have an air conditioner that smells bad.
+When you are looking for relief from your smelly air conditioner, give us a call at 715-504-0533.
+We’ll determine the trouble quickly and take care of it at a reasonable.